traingle logo

 Yes!
 Winners retain full intellectual property.
 Competition organizers do not seek shares of or equity in the product or company.

 Yes!
 Anyone 18 years or older is eligible, and we are eager to hear from individuals at all stages of the development process.
+You are not required to compete as part of a team or to be affiliated with an organization or company.

 You are welcome to partner with other organizations.
 This should be mentioned in your Phase I submission.